-And yet, is this really the right story to tell and the right or at least most pressing question to ask?
+And yet, would this really be the right story to tell and the right or at least most pressing question to ask?
 Why is it that Autonomous Driving is so often described as vehicles stuffed with sensors, fully independently observing the traffic situation surrounding them and finding proper measures of response single-handedly?

 No Need for Vehicles to Decide or to Harm at All

 Fact is that other technologies and approaches do exist and are improved constantly which makes a scenario as described above rather unlikely.
-With sensors of all kinds becoming cheaper by the day and even so reasonably priced, utilising them on a very large scale would not only be economically feasible but also advantageous next to other solutions.
+With sensors of all kinds becoming cheaper by the day and even reasonably priced, utilising them on a very large scale would not only be economically feasible but also advantageous next to other solutions.

-However, with sensors being ubiquitous, vehicles deciding autonomously on life and death will become obsolete before they even really conquered the market.
+However, with sensors being ubiquitous, vehicles deciding autonomously on life and death might become obsolete before they even really conquered the market.
 Additionally, situations of people being hit by vehicles would most probably also become ones of the past.